navaris/appshell/packages/manifest-webpack-plugin/README.md

 Default: `<output-dir>/appshell_configs`

 Location where the plugin will emit the module configurations.
-For mono-repo solutions it makes sense to configure a single location for all of the plugins to write.
-The `global runtime manifest` will be generated based on the contents of this directory.
+The `appshell manifest` will be generated based on the contents of this directory.

 ## License